biocarl/til-biocarl/README.md

   'english': 'old variant of 攜|携[xie2]'}]
 ```

-# 📅 08.07.2020 Clojure: Use merge-with for conflicting hash-map merges
+# 📅 08.07.2020 clojure: Use merge-with for conflicting hash-map merges

 ``` {.clojure}
 (merge-with + {:a 1  :b 2} {:a 1  :b 2 :c 3})
 ;; output {:c 3, :a 2, :b 4}
 ```

-# 📅 03.06.2020 Clojure: Operate on only one of the key-value pairs in a hash-map
+# 📅 03.06.2020 clojure: Operate on only one of the key-value pairs in a hash-map

 ``` {.clojure}
 (reduce-kv #(assoc %1 %2 (flatten %3)) {})
 ```

-# 📅 02.06.2020 Clojure: Use matching groups when replacing with regex
+# 📅 02.06.2020 clojure: Use matching groups when replacing with regex

 ``` {.clojure}
 (str/replace % #"\{:([^\s]+)[^{^}]*\}" "<$1>")